zlot/set-focus-only-timeout/README.md

 setFocusOnlyTimeout acts just like setTimeout, except it will countdown only when the browser window is visible.

-Please note that this might have behaviour a bit different to what you expect.
+Please note that the browsers definition of "visible" might be a tad different to what you expect, so test it out!
 It uses the [ifvisible](https://github.com/serkanyersen/ifvisible.js/) library by [serkanyersen](https://github.com/serkanyersen) for browser compatibility, which in turn relies on the Page Visibility API.
 See [ifvisible](https://github.com/serkanyersen/ifvisible.js/) for more info about the nuances of when a page is considered "visible".

-# Usage
+## Usage

+Include in a script tag the `set-focus-only-timeout.min.js` file found in `dist/`.
+Then:

     window.setFocusOnlyTimeout(action, delay);

-## Install via npm
+## Install via npm and Browserify for use

     npm install set-focus-only-timeout

+Then:

+    var setFocusOnlyTimeout = require('set-focus-only-timeout');

+*Note:*: This is a client-side-specific package, so it only makes sense when bundled up via Browserify or some other manager for use in a browser.
+See the `Gruntfile` for how the `dist/` files have been browserified.

 ## Run unit tests